 Cuba Itineraries using the Viazul Bus

-Stay Local on your Cuba Itinerary
+Where to Stay on your Cuba Itinerary

 Cuba is unique in the way in which locally provided accommodation is generally better than hotels, and we highly recommend staying in Casa Particulars during your visit to Cuba.
 And so for each of our itineraries, we’ve recommended Casa Particulars in which to stay.
-Book your Casa Particular ahead of time, pay for it, and remove the requirement to find places to stay, pay for them, and all the hassle that entails with carrying cash, or needing cards that work in Cuban ATMs.

 We recommend using Homestay to book your Casa Particular accommodation in Cuba, specifically because they do not levy a fee on the Cuban homeowner, meaning that more of your money goes directly to the Cuban people.